-Not all tests must be conducted in the same STAR.
 Documentation of results of testing in a STAR shall include the information in the sample report shown in Table 8.1.
-Formatting and order of information may differ is permitted to be different from that shown in the sample report, but all of the information must shall be included in order to provide the test report that shall be made available to demonstrate compliance with the requirements of this standard.
+Formatting and order of information is permitted to be different from that shown in the sample report, but all of the information shall be included in order to provide the test report that shall be made available to demonstrate compliance with the requirements of this standard.

 Table 8.1: MS-PC Test Report This test report template is intended as guidance and will be revised in accordance with the revisions in the standard.

-STAR Information, including name, location and elevation:

-Conditions during exposure:

-Air velocity ± (units) -------------- --- ---------

-Approximate ambient gamma radiation exposure rate(units)

-Hourly chamber conditions, including radon concentrations, and a report providing the description of the derivation of the uncertainty of average radon concentrations or integrated radon concentrations for the durations used in these exposures are provided as an attachment to this summary report.
+STAR Information, including name, location and elevation: Conditions during exposure test: Air velocity at the location of the devices being tested, if air velocity affects the response function of those devices being tested Approximate ambient gamma radiation exposure rate (uR/h or nGy/h) Hourly chamber conditions, including radon concentrations, and a report providing the description of the derivation of the uncertainty of average radon concentrations or integrated radon concentrations for the durations used in these exposures tests are provided as an attachment to this summary report.
 The derivation of the uncertainty estimates should be consistent with NIST Technical Note 1297 and include the original data used for the derivation.

-Device Information:

-Manufacturer: Model Name:

-Provider (sent by): Photos of devices as provided to the STAR facility are attached.

-Description of any operations necessary to start/stop exposure : (photos also attached, if appropriate)

-Serial numbers of the devices:

-Test R esults :

-Accuracy (Total Error) and Precision (Sec.
-7.1) Requirements: Each Individual Percent Error (IPE) = $0 \pm 25\%$ and COV $\leq 15\%$ for each set of five devices when exposed for the shortest duration specified for use by the provider.

-Temperature range $18 - 24^{\circ}C(65 - 75^{\circ}F)$

-Rn Conc range $222 - 555 \text{ Bq/m}^3 (6 - 15 \text{ pCi/L})$
+Device Information: Manufacturer: Model Name: Provider (sent by): Photos of devices as provided to the STAR facility are attached.
+Description of any operations necessary to start/stop exposure test: (photos also attached, if appropriate) Serial numbers of the devices: Test Results: Accuracy (Total Error) and Precision (Sec.
+7.1) Requirements: Each Individual Percent Error (IPE) = $0 \pm 25\%$ and $\frac{\text{COV}}{\text{CV}} \le 15\%$ for each set of five devices when exposed for the shortest duration specified for use by the provider.
+Temperature range $18 - 24^{\circ}\text{C} (65 - 75^{\circ}\text{F})$ Rn Conc range $222 - 555 \text{ Bq/m}^3 (6 - 15 \text{ pCi/L})$ RH range 10 - 55%

-Serial number Date-time start Date-time end Temp RH Device result STAR conc IPE COV
+Serial number Date-time start Date-time end Temp RH Device result STAR conc IPE COV CV